prestonlimlianjie/moh-vaccinegov/pages/pre-register-now.md

 Appointment slots are now open for 70 years old and above.
 Applicants that falls within this target group will receive a booking code shortly after pre-registration.
 For all other profiles, if you pre-register, we will notify you when slots are available for you to book.
 Thank you for your patience.

-<button class="bp-button is-secondary is-uppercase search-button" href="https://preregister.vaccine.gov.sg" target="_blank">Pre-register Now</button>
+<a href="https://preregister.vaccine.gov.sg/" class="bp-button is-secondary is-uppercase search-button" target="_blank">Pre-register Now</a>